 The most unusual acquisition during this period was the purchase of CSA, Inc. in 1988, a company that specialized in licensed custom products for college bookstores.
 It produced date books and planners for universities, Disney, Sea World, Hanna-Barbera, Ziggy, and even Sesame Street.
 As digital versions of these products became more useful and prevalent, The Lorenz Corporation turned its focuses to other endeavors and closed the division in 2014.

 When the company celebrated its centennial in 1990, the corporate headquarters moved into a new building next door to its printing and warehouse facility.
-Today, the company’s full-time employees can still be found in both buildings, editing music, designing covers, printing music, and fulfilling orders.
+Today, the company’s full-time employees can still be found in this building editing music, designing covers, assisting customers, crafting advertising pieces, and much more.

 Reiff Lorenz, Geoff’s oldest son, joined the company in 1992, marking the fifth and most recent generation to support and grow The Lorenz Corporation.
 2005 brought the beginning of many less visible improvements, including the adoption of Lean Manufacturing principles.
 In 2009, the company focused its attention on its staff, ensuring that they remain the finest in the industry with the introduction of a company-wide and -funded education initiative that allows for continued employee growth.